opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 ## Indices

-Shows information related to indices⁠—how much disk space they are using, how many shards they have, their health status, and so on.
+Lists information related to indices⁠—how much disk space they are using, how many shards they have, their health status, and so on.

 ```json
 GET _cat/indices?v